 * During the Vietnam War, the US Navy acquired a strike aircraft, the LTV "A-7", which would provide decades of excellent service to the US Navy and the US Air Force.
 The A-7 lingered in service into the 21st century with several foreign air arms.
 This document provides a history and description of the A-7.
+A list of illustration credits is included at the end.

 * In the early 1960s, the US Navy was casting about for a new strike aircraft to replace the Douglas A-4 (A4D) Skyhawk ("Scooter"), the replacement to offer more payload and more range.
 Initial studies focused on a supersonic aircraft, but it was gradually realized that supersonic performance was problematic for a low-altitude attack aircraft burdened down with external stores.
-A requirement for a subsonic "VA(L)" -- light attack aircraft -- was issued in the spring of 1963, specifying a single-seat aircraft powered by a Pratt & Whitney (P&W) TF30 bypass turbojet, the aircraft being armed with twin 20 millimeter cannon and carrying a maximum warload of 5,535 kilograms (12,200 pounds) over a combat radius of 1,110 kilometers (690 miles / 600 NMI).
+A requirement for a subsonic "VA(L)" -- light attack aircraft -- was issued in the spring of 1963, specifying a single-seat aircraft powered by a Pratt & Whitney (P&W) TF30 bypass turbojet, the aircraft being armed with twin 20-millimeter cannon and carrying a maximum warload of 5,535 kilograms (12,200 pounds) over a combat radius of 1,110 kilometers (690 miles / 600 NMI).
 It would have radar and a limited all-weather capability.

 The Navy prejudice was towards a TF30-powered Skyhawk, the "A4D-6", essentially a Scooter on steroids, but other aviation firms lobbied for a competition, which was duly set up.
 Along with Douglas, three other firms came up with proposals, including Grumman, North American, and Vought -- or more precisely "Ling-Temco-Vought (LTV) as the company had become known after mergers in 1961.
 The Grumman concept, the "G-128-12", was a single-seat version of the company's A-6 Intruder, retaining the twin P&W J52 turbojets of the A-6 instead of using the TF30; the North American concept, the "NA-295", was based on the company's FJ-4 Fury, itself a beefed-up derivative of the company's classic F-86 Sabre, with the NA-295 featuring a TF30 engine, a radome in the lower lip of the air intake, and bristling with underwing stores.

 The first of the three "A-7A" prototypes -- they were sometimes referred to with the designation of "YA-7A", but they weren't given a formal prototype designation -- performed its initial flight on 27 September 1965, four weeks ahead of schedule, with LTV test pilot John Konrad at the controls.
 Initial delivery to the Navy of production A-7As was on 14 October 1966, with the type reaching formal service on 1 February 1967 with Navy Squadron VA-147.
 It was in combat over Vietnam by the end of the year.
 Officially speaking, the A-7A was named the "Corsair II" after the famous Vought piston fighter of WWII -- actually, the A-7 was the "Corsair III", Vought having informally called the prewar O2U scout plane the "Corsair" -- but the A-7 seems to have been rarely, if ever, called that in practice.
-It was generally known as the "SLUF", for "Short Little Ugly Fella", or something less polite than "Fella".
+It was generally known as the "SLUF", for "Short Little Ugly Fella", or something less polite.

 * The A-7A looked much like a Crusader with a shortened fuselage, and also at least initially featured the same weapons as the F-8, consisting of two Colt Mark 12 20-millimeter cannon, one on either side of the engine intake and with 250 rounds per gun.
 The Mark 12 was a derivative of the British Hispano 404 cannon.
 As noted, however, the resemblance between the F-8 and the A-7 was somewhat superficial.
 The F-8 had a tilt-up "variable incidence" wing to help carrier landings and had an afterburning Pratt & Whitney (P&W) J57 turbojet engine.
 The A-7A had a fixed wing that was thicker to provide greater fuel storage, though like the Crusader the wing had a "dogtooth" configuration, with the wingtips hydraulically folding straight up.
 Instead of the P&W J57 turbojet of the Crusader, the A-7 had a nonafterburning P&W TF30-P-6 bypass turbojet with 50.47 kN (5,150 kgp / 11,350 lbf) thrust.